openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

    due to traffic pattern or reconfig changes, will take one minute to be fully reflected in the stats.

+.. versionchanged:: 2.16.0

+   A ``overhead`` statistics is shown per PMD: it represents the number of cycles inherently consumed by the OVS PMD processing loop.

 Rx queue to PMD assignment takes place whenever there are configuration changes or can be triggered by using::